tonethar/IGME-330-Master/notes/HW-cage-clicker-1.md

 ## I. Overview
-You will build this "Nick Cage" clicker game as an exercise.
+You will build this "Nick Cage Clicker" game as an exercise.
 It will cover the following concepts:

 - ES6 Modules & Classes
 - Custom Sprites